 Sometimes there is a snake in the cavity with the bee hive.
-But that is okay.
-“The honeybees will not allow you to take honey while the snake is inside [so as to protect the person], but anyhow the snake will move aside,” says Kathe Kuttan of Bikkapathimund village.
+“The bees will not allow you to take honey while the snake is inside [so as to protect the person], but anyhow the snake will move aside,” says Kathe Kuttan of Bikkapathimund village.
 Then the honey gatherer can reach in with his hand to bring out the delicious golden comb.
 “The snake,” says Kathe, “gives a ‘promise’ to the honeybee – I will not bite anyone who comes here to honey hunt.”

 That is, of course, if the honey hunter has come with purity of heart and body.
 Otherwise, it might be a different story.

-Like Kathe, Thilthosh Kuttan too is a honey gatherer of the Toda tribe in Bikkapathimund – a village of around 35 Todas.
+Like Kathe, Thilthosh Kuttan is a honey gatherer too, and belongs to the Toda tribe in Bikkapathimund – a village of around 35 Todas.
 With his son, he is walking with us through the remnants of the shola forest adjacent to the grasslands on which the community’s buffaloes roam.
 The Todas are Adivasis who live in the Nilgiri hills of Tamil Nadu.
 They are pastoralists who demonstrate their respect for nature by practising a strictly vegetarian diet.
 And they walk barefoot as a mark of their regard for the spirits of the Earth.

 But the Todas prefer to leave the bees in their natural habitat.
 Unlike some of the other honey gathering Adivasis of the Nilgiris, the Todas don’t use fire or smoke to draw out the bees when collecting wild honey.
 When he finds a hive, the hunter will place a stone at the opening of the hive to keep away the bears that roam these hills.
 When he is ready to take out the honey, the hunter will remove the stone, put his face close to the cavity and blow softly.
 This pushes the bees out gently and the hunter reaches in and pulls out the honey from the multi-combed hive.